4 Things I Learned Paying Off $30,000 in Student Loan Debt

 After two post-college internships, I finally landed a full-time job that allowed me to move out.
 By this point, all of my credit card debt was finally paid off, and I was managing my student loan payments.

 Learning from my past mistakes, I worked hard to build a solid cash cushion before moving out on my own.
-My new salary wasn’t very high, but I worked hard to keep my expenses – including rent – at less than 70 percent of my income.
+My new salary wasn’t very high, but I worked hard to keep my expenses – including rent – at fewer than 70 percent of my income.

 One of the most important lessons you can learn as an adult is that having money means freedom and choices.
 A high-paying job will not provide any more freedom than a low-paying job if you choose to live an unsustainable lifestyle.

 3. Having a support system is crucial

 Although I hated moving back in with my parents or asking them for money, their support was invaluable.
 Without that safety net, I would never have been able to pay off my debts as quickly as I did.

-Not only did my parents provide me with room and board, they did so for free.
+Not only did my parents provide me with room and board, but they also did so for free.
 I had taken their help for granted while I was in high school, but after moving out on my own, I was able to fully appreciate their support.

-I worked a part time job all throughout college and during the summer so I could pay my bills.
-Even though I still wasn’t saving money, I was still learning some important life skills.
+I worked a part-time job all throughout college and during the summer so I could pay my bills.
+Even though I still wasn’t saving money, I was learning some important life skills.
 That was the first time I rented an apartment on my own, paid for utilities, bought groceries, fed myself, and so on.

 That experience made me appreciate my parents even more when I moved back home.
 While I wasn’t happy to be right back where I had started pre-college, I had a better understanding of what it would take to live on my own again.